South Lyon Community Schools

+South Lyon Community Schools is a public school district serving South Lyon, Michigan in the Metro Detroit area.
 In Oakland County the district includes all of South Lyon, most of Lyon Charter Township, and sections of Milford Charter Township, Novi, and Wixom.
 In Washtenaw County the district includes sections of Northfield Township and Salem Township.
 In Livingston County the district includes sections of Green Oak Township and Whitmore Lake.